floragunncom/search-guard-docs/dlsfls.md

 As with regular permissions, settings for document and field-level security can be applied on anindex-level, meaning that you can have different settings for each index.

+**Note: Do not use filtered aliases for security relevant document filtering.
+Instead, use Document Level Security.**

 ## Installation

 Download the DLS/FLS module from Maven Central: